opsone-ch/documentation/services/websites/index.md

 First of all: make sure your Nameservers / DNS records are prepared.
 And you have access to the DNS management system.

-** Warning ** Please set the TTL to a "modern" and flexible value for every record.
+** Warning: ** Please set the TTL to a "modern" and flexible value for every record.
 We recommend "300" (5 minutes).

 There is no reason anymore, to cache the records for a long time (e.g. one day).
 So please do not switch back to a high TTL after going live.
 DNS requests to the nameservers do not create much load.